Here is how net-metering will change if NEPRA's Draft Prosumer Regulations, 2025 get approved - Profit by Pakistan Today

-ISLAMABAD: The National Electric Power Regulatory Authority (NEPRA) has finally released the draft of the Prosumer Regulations, 2025 for public opinion, seeking feedback on the new framework that allows consumers to generate their own electricity.
+ISLAMABAD: The National Electric Power Regulatory Authority (NEPRA) has released the draft of the Prosumer Regulations, 2025 for public opinion, seeking feedback on a new framework that would consumers to generate their own electricity.

-The draft, available for review on NEPRA’s official website, proposes significant changes in how distributed generation will be handled, focusing on smart metering, improved billing systems, and better integration of renewable energy sources.
-In this draft, the term prosumer, is being used for someone who is both consumer and a solar plant owner.
+The draft, available for review on NEPRA’s official website, proposes significant changes in how distributed generation will be handled, focusing on smart metering, a new billing system, and integration of renewable energy sources.
+In this draft, the term prosumer, is used for someone who is both consumer and a solar plant owner.

 Key Changes and Impact on Prosumers: